Toolchefs/kiko/README.md

 ## Contact us

 Please feel free to contact us at support@toolchefs.com in case you would like contribute or simply have questions.

+The rig used in the unit tests is courtesy of Alex Puente.

 ### ENJOY!